Bending the Arc

 In this episode we talk with Dr. Bryan Grady and Carlie Boos on the topic of how state finance agencies can play a more innovative role in promoting mixed-income housing and mixed-income communities.
 Many of us have never thought much about the wide latitude and extensive tools that state housing finance agencies have to shape affordable housing policy and investment.
 Bryan and Carlie’s incredibly informative and compelling essay makes a strong argument that there are existing resources at the state level that could be used much more effectively and creatively.
 Both Bryan and Carlie have rich experience in housing policy and as you’ll hear, they worked closely together to help advance some innovative strategies when they both worked at the Ohio Housing Finance Agency, Bryan in a research role and Carlie in a policy design and implementation role.
 Bryan currently serves as the Labor Market Information Director for the South Carolina Department of Employment and Workforce.
 Prior to that, he was Chief Research Officer at the South Carolina State Housing Finance and Development Authority for three years.
 Carlie is currently the Executive Director of the Affordable Housing Alliance of Central Ohio.
 Prior to that she served as Community & Economic Development Counsel at the Legal Aid Society of Columbus.

-Episode 9: Dr. JaNay Queen Nazaire
+Episode 9: Advancing Change with the Person-Role-System Framework - Dr. JaNay Queen Nazaire

 In this episode we talk with Dr. JaNay Queen Nazaire, a national leader on creating wealth and wellbeing for people of color, with a particular focus on Black communities.
 Dr. Queen Nazaire currently serves as a Senior Advisor for PSG and as a Senior Fellow at PolicyLink.
 She is the co-founder of Black Gravity, a collaborative focused on closing the racial wealth gap, and co-founder of Builder’s & Benefactors, a community of Black private equity and venture capital investors.
 Dr. Queen Nazaire wrote one of the closing essays in our What Works volume on mixed-income communities.
 She used her essay to introduce the person-role-system framework as a tool for promoting racial equity.
 We talk about practical ways to turn racial equity intentions and goodwill into actual everyday actions.

-Episode 8: Dr. Tiffany Manuel
+Episode 8: Strategic Casemaking for Equity and Inclusion - Dr. Tiffany Manuel

 In this episode we talk with Dr. Tiffany Manuel, President and CEO of TheCaseMade, a strategic consulting firm that helps leaders build the public will to intentionally tackle the issues of systems change, equity and inclusion.
 Dr. T, as she prefers to be called, authored an essay for the What Works Volume that argues that strategic casemaking is critical for how we engage public audiences about poverty, place and race.
 In our conversation we explore specific examples of shaping public narratives that engage people across different identities, backgrounds, and geographies.